 Using the Data Explorer

-If you have permission to view a dataset, clicking "browse data" will take you to the "data explorer", where you can create your own cohorts by choosing the subsets of data that are relevant to your research, and then export as a custom cohort entity.
+If you have permission to view a dataset, clicking "browse data" will take you to the data explorer, where you can create your own cohorts by choosing the subsets of data that are relevant to your research, and then export as a custom cohort entity.
 The cohort will show up as a "cohort" table in the Data tab.

 In the clip above, we create a unique cohort by selecting patients with a few types of cancers, and then limiting the cohort by gender.
-Clicking "export" and "send" takes you to the import data screen where you can select to which of your own workspaces your custom cohort will be sent:
+Clicking "export" and "send" takes you to the import data screen where you can select the workspaces to send your custom cohort:

-For information on how to use custom cohorts with SQL and BigQuery, see this article.
+For step-by-step information on on how to use custom cohorts with SQL and BigQuery, see this article.

 Showcase & Tutorials (Template Workspaces) Library

 - Example (GATK) workspaces

-- Used to showcase workflows and tools for general use
+- Showcase reproducible examples of GATK workflows and tools for general use

 - Many contain tools developed at and supported by Broad

 - Specific use cases based on published work